12 Best Fly Boxes Of 2023: Guide Tested and Approved

 Some fly boxes hold hundreds of small flies or a combination of large and small ones, like streamers, nymphs, and midges, while others will be smaller and hold fewer.

-Since some fly boxes are not very good for dry flies or streamers, I find it best to have several boxes to organize the different flies, especially if you have many flies.
+Since some fly boxes are not very good for dry flies or streamers, I find it best to have several boxes to organize the different flies, especially since I have a lot of flies.

 Also, dry flies require a special kind of box which I’ll discuss below.